t-systems-on-site-services-gmbh/NLU-Evaluation-Data-de-en/README.md

 This project contains natural languageg data for human-robot interaction in home domain which we collected and annotated for evaluating NLU Services/platforms.

 This dataset builds on the annotated data of the [xliuhw/NLU-Evaluation-Data](https://github.com/xliuhw/NLU-Evaluation-Data) repository.
 We have added an additional column (`answer_de`) by translating the texts in column `answer` into German.
+The translation was made with [DeepL](https://www.deepl.com/translator).

 ## Load the Dataset
 The dataset can be loaded with [pandas](https://pandas.pydata.org/):